How to Protect Yourself from COVID Indoors

 12 min read

-It’s getting colder, and you’re probably preparing to spend most of your time indoors.
-With the seasons changing and the threat of COVID-19, people are looking for added protection against the virus’s transmission.
+With the surge in COVID-19 cases driven by the highly contagious Omicron variant – which seems more capable of evading our now routine protective measures – people are looking for additional ways to safeguard against the virus’s transmission.
 Doctors agree that air purifiers can significantly help you and your family stay protected.

 The days of difficulties finding Lysol wipes, hand sanitizer, and even flour seem like a distant memory.
-We now realize that people could have benefited from stockpiling portable air purifiers back at the beginning of the pandemic.
+We now realize that people could benefit from portable air purifiers.
 An air purifier will save you some stress during your busy life, and there are many factors to consider when choosing the best product for your home.

 The Threat of the Indoors

 Going on a hike or playing in the backyard with the kids has been a safe and needed escape during the pandemic.
-Outdoor air temperatures are falling in the North, and it’s back finding creative things to do indoors while quarantined.
+When outdoor air temperatures are falling in the North, it’s back to finding creative things to do indoors while quarantined.
 This confined space also comes with a larger threat of the transmission of coronavirus.

-Research has shown that COVID can spread in numerous ways.
+Research has shown that COVID and its Delta Variant can spread in numerous ways.
 This may include the transmission from:

 - Airborne particles (short and long-range)